ROYAL QUEENS/ TEXTILES

 to communicate and reinforce cultural narratives.

-African Americans, in Alabama and the women slaves of Gee’s Bend plantation of
+African Americans in Alabama, and the women slaves of the Gee’s Bend plantation of

 Alabama.
 The collection starts in the